How I came to see that

 I'm Jennifer Beman, a documentary film editor, with an illustrious career in storytelling.
-I've created a visual storytelling tool that brings the editor's process to people, to help them process and share their internal stories: how they feel, what they think, what meaning they create out of their experience.
+I've created a visual storytelling tool that brings the editor's process to people to help them understand and share their internal stories: how they feel, what they think, what meaning they create out of their experience.

 Just as an editor takes the raw footage and shapes it into a compelling and emotionally resonate documentary, every human takes the raw material of their sensory input and shapes it into meaning and story in their heads.
 The tricky part for us all is getting that out of our heads and into other people's heads so they can understand it.
 It's a matter of organizing your thoughts into narratives.

 In 2016, I started a monthly discussion group for women to talk openly about sex, called Women Uncorked.
-I initially thought I would make a documentary about women's feelings about sex.
+I initially thought I would use it for research for a documentary about women's feelings about sex.
 I mostly I wanted to create a safe space for honest, vulnerable conversations.

 One night my husband and I were talking about our sex life, and I had an inspiration.
 I grabbed some old math manipulatives from our kids’ school days.
 I made a color-coded key of the typical ingredients in our sexual repertoire and then arranged the cubes to show what I liked, in what order, and how much of each.
 We played around with mapping out different scenarios and preferences: a quickie, a leisurely Saturday afternoon, his favorite flow, mine.
 It was fun, clear, and unexpectedly revealing — for both of us.